catnip-evergreen/analog-design/README.md

 # analog-design
 Design of analog circuits.
-Simulation includes lt spice.
+Simulation is done in lt spice.